 The gamer in me was left longing for more interactivity, especially in the ocean and space areas.
-Nature Treks will relax and sooth you, guaranteed, but it isn’t the best sandbox, something with just a little extra interactive content it could easily be!
-However this isn’t what Nature Treks claims to do, just something we think would improve what it is.
-We believe with more to do in the areas we have, NT could easily snag a point higher, but for now it sits respectably at a…
+Nature Treks will relax and soothe you, guaranteed, but it isn’t the best sandbox, something with just a little extra interactive content it could easily be!
+However, this isn’t what Nature Treks claims to do, just something we think would improve what it is.
+We believe with more to do in the areas we have, NT could easily snag a point higher, but for now, it sits respectably at a…

 Racket Fury: Table Tennis VR

 What might appear to be a pretty trivial game at start, quickly begins to genuinely impress the more you play.
 Racket Fury is a table tennis/ping pong game that emulates the table and physics of the ball pretty brilliantly and the visuals are very crisp and detailed.
 One thing I usually hate in video games are Robots that act as your competitive AI, there’s very rarely any personality or charm that comes with them – but in RF, the robots are chirpy and emotive with fluid and cheeky animations.